Faculty Directory

 Artificial Intelligence for Design of Optimal Pathways for Success in Pharmacy School: AI-SiPS

-University of Southern California School of Pharmacy, 20220727
+University of Southern California Alfred E. Mann School of Pharmacy and Pharmaceutical Sciences, 20220727

 The University of Southern California has identified artificial intelligence (AI) as a top priority research initiative and has allocated significant resources from a major gift received from the Lord Foundation towards this initiative.
 The USC Mann School of Pharmacy and Pharmaceutical Sciences has funded innovative research projects that leverage AI and machine learning towards discovery, education, and clinical care, including AI-SiPS.